amansrtn/Clock/README.md

 # Simple_Clock
 It's just a simple clock with a beautiful UI.
-The future scope is to add features of alarm and timer
+The future scope is to add features of Alarm and Timer to the Clock.

 A new Flutter project.